awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 ### Creating the EC2 Fleet<a name="ec2-fleet-instance-weighting-walkthrough-request"></a>

-Example Corp creates a file, `config.json`, with the following configuration for its EC2 Fleet:
+Example Corp creates a file, `config.json`, with the following configuration for its EC2 Fleet\.

 ```
 {